York Institute of Art, Science and Literature: History and architecture

 The foundation stone for the building was laid by the Prince of Wales on 18 July 1883 in a ceremony of masonic ritual.
 The architect was Walter Green Penty.

 The building was opened by the Marquis of Lorne on 10 June 1885.
 It was described as having a Romanseque arch as the entrance, supported by columns with carved capitals; surrounding the walls is a parapet crowned with ornamental terminals; and in the centre of the building a tower rises to a height of 85 ft.
 The principal frontage is on Clifford Street.
 The basement contained a gymnasium and two small class rooms.
 The main floor contained a hall with a capacity of 500 people, and a lecture theatre, class room, two reading rooms, a council room and offices.
 The first floor contained three more class rooms.

-Later in life the building was taken over and used as York Technical College.
+Later in life the building was taken over and used by York Technical College.
+In November 2023 the building houses Kuda nightclub and York Dungeon.